7 Must-Try Linux Distros with KDE Plasma Desktop in 2026

 Garuda Linux is a newer Arch-based distribution that has quickly gained popularity for its stunning visuals and performance-focused approach.
 Its KDE Dr460nized edition is a heavily customized Plasma desktop that’s tailored for gamers and power users.

-With its gaming-focused tools and Arch base, Garuda KDE Dr460nized is perfect for those who want a visually striking and high-performance Plasma experience.
+With its gaming-focused tools (including Garuda Gamer for easy game installation), Arch base with access to AUR and Chaotic-AUR, and recent Mesa 25.2.2 graphics stack, Garuda KDE Dr460nized is perfect for those who want a visually striking and high-performance Plasma experience.

 6. EndeavourOS KDE